 We watched the founder of I Fucking Love Science post this morning on Facebook about the decision to change the name to IFL Science having stubbornly refused it in the past.
 What she said and how she said it are a great example of how Facebook can be used to be authentic and create connections with consumers.
 Great information approach to online marketing.

 We’re also big fans of the work that Viva la Dirt League, the Kiwi gamers, do on their Facebook content.
 They create a constant stream of funny and relevant content that always makes us smile.
 And if they make some advertising bucks off the back of it, all power to them.
 Great entertainment approach to online marketing.

-But contrast these two examples with the majority of what clutters up Facebook advertising these days.
-Where is the social connection, entertainment or information?
+But contrast these examples with the majority of what brands clutter up Facebook with these days.
+It’s hard to find good information and entertainment.

-Hard sell adverts offering services we are never going to buy.
+Hard sell adverts offering services we’re never going to buy.

 People we don’t know or don’t care about telling us how many years they worked in “x” category.
 SEO, Facebook advertising, e-Commerce, Copywriting, Graphic Design.
 The list goes on and on.

-We struggle with who these types of ads are actually going to appeal to.
-They are a constant list of features not benefits.
-They are all sausage and no sizzle.
+We struggle with who these types of ads are meant to appeal to.
+They’re a constant list of features, not benefits.
+All sausage and no sizzle.